hieutt192/Joplin-ubuntu/README.md

  ( o.o )
   > ^ <
 ------------------------
-1. 💿 Install Cursor
+1. 💿 Install Joplin
-2. 🆙 Update Cursor
+2. 🆙 Update Joplin
-3. 🗑️ Uninstall Cursor
+3. 🗑️ Uninstall Joplin
 Note: If the menu reappears after choosing an option, check any error message above.
 ------------------------
 Please choose an option (1, 2, or 3):
 ```

-This is a guideline and script for installing or updating Cursor on Ubuntu 22.04.
+This is a guideline and script for installing or updating Joplin on Ubuntu 22.04.

 ## ✨ Features
 - 🚀 **One-line Installation:** Install directly from GitHub without cloning
-- 📦 **Auto-download:** Automatically fetches latest Cursor AppImage
+- 📦 **Auto-download:** Automatically fetches latest Joplin AppImage
 - 🔄 **Easy Update:** Update to newest version with single command
-- 🗑️ **Complete Uninstall:** Remove Cursor and all related files
+- 🗑️ **Complete Uninstall:** Remove Joplin and all related files
 - 🎨 **Icon Selection:** Choose your preferred application icon
 - 🖥️ **Desktop Integration:** Automatic menu entry creation